-That’s why, in my own little world, I created a rule – No act will be regarded as selfish when eventually it will teach me how to apply it on others.
+That’s why, in my own little world, I created a rule – No act will be regarded as selfish when eventually it will be teaching me how to apply it on others.

 This rule allows me to activate my love towards my own self, without the fear of depriving anyone around me.
 This rule allows me to grow into the understanding that without a will to extend myself to nurture my own growth, I will never be able to effortlessly extend myself to nurture another person.

 Love, by any definition we choose, should come effortlessly, without draining our energies.
-And only when we allow ourselves to turn self-love into an active noun, we can make the best use of our energies, and offer true heartfelt love to those around us.
+And only when we allow ourselves to turn self-love into an active noun (creating as many personal rules as we need to maintain our sanity), we can make the best use of our energies, and offer true heartfelt love to those around us.

 ואהבת לרעך כמוך" ויקרא י"ט י"ח" (“Love Your Neighbor as Yourself” Leviticus 19 18) The topic of loving every person exactly as you love yourself came up in the Friday Zoom Services throughout the quarantine era in 2020 (led by Rabbi Avrohom Susskind director of Novi Northville Center for Jewish Life), raising this big question: How can I love myself to a degree that I will be able to extend the same love to every person?
 With the intention to promote health and healing within our congregation, along with mutually contributing to our own community, I would like to offer my Trad-Em@ sessions once a month – PAY AS MUCH AS YOU CAN – all proceeds will be donated to Novi Northville Center for Jewish Life.
 Click here for available dates and details